Skip to content

 Adding Support for Additional Databases

-Liquibase is designed to be cross-database and therefore separates the database-specific logic from the overall database-agnostic code.
-Therefore, the overall process of adding support for a new database is finding and fixing the specific places where the default database interaction logic doesn't work with your database.
+The overall process of adding support for a new database is focused on finding and fixing the specific places where the default logic doesn't work for your database.

 1. Foundational Support which enables Liquibase to understand your database and get basic update/rollback logic working